 \section{\textsc{Simple-k-cycle} Algorithm}

-In this section, we will describe \textsc{Simple-k-cycle}, our approximation algorithm for the broadcast time problem in $k$-cycle graphs.
-Unlike the 2-approximation algorithm described above, our algorithm is very simple.
-There are two distinct cases: the originator vertex ($u$) is the central vertex $v_c$, or the originator vertex is found on a cycle $C_m$ and is $d \geq 1$ vertices away from $v_c$.
-When $u=v_c$, $v_c$ informs each cycle $C_i$ in time units $i$ and $i+k$ for any $i$, $1 \leq i \leq k$.
-When $u \neq v_c$ and is found on $C_m$, $d$ vertices away from $v_c$, the algorithm is as follows:
+In this section, we will describe \textsc{Simple-k-cycle}: our approximation algorithm for the broadcast time problem in $k$-cycle graphs (see Algorithm~\ref{alg:simple-k-cycle}).
+Unlike the 2-approximation algorithm and PTAS described above, our algorithm is very simple.
+Recall, as stated in the previous section, that by convention, the cycles of our $k$-cycle graph are indexed in non-increasing order of cycle length.
+Formally, $l_1 \geq l_2 \geq ... \geq l_k \geq 2$.
+This convention is used implicitly throughout our algorithm and approximation ratio proofs.
+Our algorithm has two distinct cases: the originator vertex ($u$) is the central vertex $v_c$, or the originator vertex is found on a cycle $C_m$ and is $d \geq 1$ vertices away from $v_c$.
+When $u=v_c$, $v_c$ calls each cycle $C_i$ in time units $i$ and $i+k$ for all $i$, $1 \leq i \leq k$.